digitalfabrik/integreat-app/web/README.md

 To test with content from the cms the **testumgebung** can be used.
 If you don't know how to do that, reach out to us.

-### Hidden Cities
+### Hidden Regions

-Hidden cities, especially the testumgebung, can be shown by entering the search query `wirschaffendas` in the city selection.
+Hidden regions, especially the testumgebung, can be shown by entering the search query `wirschaffendas` in the region selection.